Boner's Ark: Characters and story

 The irritable and grouchy hyena is occasionally seen staffing the complaints desk, and running a marriage counseling service for Boner and Bubbles.
 He stages frequent mutinies against Boner.

 Minor characters

 Minor characters include a snake, mouse, otter, bear, turtle, elephant and a lion.
-A hippo waits tables at the Ark's restaurant.
+A hippopotamus waits tables at the Ark's restaurant.
 A pelican works as the ark's handyman.